 Nancy G. Calleja, Ph.D., LPC

 Nancy G. Calleja (formerly Calley), Ph.D., LPC is Professor and Chair of the Department of Counseling and Addiction Studies at the University of Detroit Mercy.
-Dr. Calleja teaches consultation, introduction to addiction counseling, counseling theories, program development and evaluation in counseling, and assessment and treatment of mental health disorders.
+Dr. Calleja teaches consultation, introduction to addiction counseling, program development and evaluation in counseling, and assessment and treatment of mental health disorders.

 Dr. Calleja's work has focused on marginalized individuals in the juvenile justice, child welfare, and public mental health systems.
 She has worked as a clinician, clinical supervisor and administrator for more than two decades in the non-profit human services.
 Dr. Calleja has developed several comprehensive treatment programs for youth and adults involved in the juvenile justice and child welfare systems, as well as for individuals with serious mental health and substance abuse issues.
 She specializes in the clinical treatment of juveniles with sexual behavior problems.
 To promote ongoing knowledge of juveniles with sexual behavior problems, Dr. Calleja hosts an educational website: www.cjsom.com.
 Dr. Calleja consults nationally with governmental and non-profit organizations on business planning, program development and program evaluation.